sindresorhus/awesome/awesome.md

 ## Include contribution guidelines

 People who are contributing to your list should have a clear understanding how they should do so.

-You could copy a [contributing.md](contributing.md) from another awesome repository you like.
+If you don't feel like writing one from scratch, you could copy a [contributing.md](contributing.md) from another awesome repository you like.

 ## Stylize your list properly